How to Install MySQL on Amazon Linux 2023 (Fedora Version)

 sudo mysql_secure_installation

-The mysql_secure_installation script will prompt you for a number of options.
+The mysql_secure_installation script will prompt you for several options.
 You can use the following guidelines to answer the prompts:

 • Set a strong password for the MySQL root user: This is the most important step in securing your installation.
 Make sure to use a strong password that is not easy to guess.